WilliamChen-Bill/Computer-Graphic-Project-WebGL-3D-scene/README.md

 This project harnesses the power of WebGL to sculpt an interactive 3-dimensional scene.
 It incorporates self-authored shaders, uniquely designed models, and associated data such as vertex attributes, colors, normals, textures, etc., to deliver an immersive experience.

 ## Key Learning Outcomes
 Through this project, we can gain a deep understanding of the WebGL API and the GLSL shading language intricacies.
-This includes defining and dispatching vertex attributes to the GPU, utilizing vertex colors, normals and texture coordinates, and employing textures to enrich visual aesthetics (optional but encouraged).
+This includes defining and dispatching vertex attributes to the GPU, utilizing vertex colors, normals and texture coordinates, and employing textures to enrich visual aesthetics.

 ## Project Details
 This project offers a unique challenge to create a 3D scene using the WebGL drawing API.
 While online tools such as shdr.bkcore.com can assist in certain areas, the primary responsibility for the following tasks lies with you: